-Spark Teacher Education Institute partners with Marlboro Graduate School to offer teacher certification and a Masters in Social Justice Education.
+Spark Teacher Education Institute offers teacher certification in Vermont.
 Participants work side-by-side for an entire year with a skilled mentor teacher, learning to integrate social justice and equity content into the mainstream curriculum.

 The program strives to instill an understanding of self and others in conjunction with the development of skills, knowledge, critical thinking and compassion required for creating an equitable and engaging learning environment for diverse learners.